-H/V zoom pan % [10] 20
+Adjust windows H/V zoom pan % [10] 20

-A few menu items have multiple parameters within an individual menu selection.
-In those cases, you can adjust one item at a time.
-To do this, move to the next parameter by moving the multi-directional button left or right, or you can use the up / down buttons to alter the value following the one in brackets.
+Or, you can use the up / down buttons to alter the value following the one in brackets.
 Therefore, in the example above, where "[10] 20" is displayed in a menu item, the one in brackets is adjusted using the left and right buttons, and the second number be can be altered using the up and down buttons.